 Index matter is set in small type, one or two sizes down from text size, usually set justified left (ragged right) in two or more columns.
-Typically, the running heads are Index on both recto and verso, although two or more indexes can be differentiated according to their title, such as Author index, General index, Index of first lines.
+Typically, the running heads are Index on both recto and verso, though two or more indexes can be differentiated according to their title, such as Author index, General index, Index of first lines.

-Begin each entry with a lowercase letter unless it is for a word that is capitalized in the text.
+Begin each entry with a lower-case letter unless it is for a word that is capitalized in the text.
 Carefully check hyphenation, italics, spelling, and punctuation for consistency with the text.
 Instructions for cross-referring (see, see also) should be italicized.
 However, ‘see’ and ‘see also’ commonly appear in roman when they are followed by italicized text: